Murrup Biik is a public art collaborative created by Aunty Kim Wandin and Christine Joy.

 This sculpture is a part of Art &Sole, a series of new interconnected walks in Lilydale.

-The artists were inspired by riparian plants that act as biofiltrators, cleaning toxins from our waterways.
+The artists, Aunty Kim and Chris Joy, were inspired by riparian plants that act as bio-filtrators, cleaning toxins from our waterways.
 The sculpture honours a small waterway flowing from the industrial estate, and in the creek-bed grows Bour-deet (Typha) and Phragmites (common reed) which provide rich habitat to local fauna.

 Swathes of Lomandra planted below the sculpture, will provide food and shelter to local animals and providing tactile opportunity with another important fibre (and food) plant.